tushartushar/taksidiotis/guide.md

 * The name of Athens, connected to the name of its patron goddess Athena, originates from an earlier Pre-Greek language.

 * Athens was named according to the Greek mythology from competition that the goddess Athena had with Poseidon about who will become protector of the city.
 The myth says that Poseidon gave a spring with sea water whilst Athena offered an olive tree as she touched the ground of the sacred rock of the Acropolis.
 The people of Athens choose Athena as their protector and so the city was named after the goddess of wisdom.
 The myth is symbolic but the two Gods symbolising the strength of Athens as a city of wisdom and as a sea power.
 The first settlement of Athens 3000 BC was situated on the rock of Acropolis.

+* One of the most commonly used gadgets these days, an alarm clock has its origin in ancient Greece.
+In due course of time and with the proper sophistication of technology, the alarm clock went through a number of changes from a mechanical alarm to the modern gadgets like cell phone, which come with inbuilt alarm.
+But the first of alarms used by ancient Greeks were nothing like today.
+They used to integrate mechanism to time the alarm which would sound off delicate water organs or pebbles into drums.

+* The Greeks also are important for the contribution to sports.
+"Gymnasiums" and "stadiums" today--are names that both come from Greek.
+There are lots of other echoes of the Greeks in our sports tradition of today.
+Some of the universal track and field events (e.g., the javelin and the discus) come out of Greek tradition.
+Events like the Marathon and the Decathalon have Greek names, though they weren't specific Greek events.
+Perhaps the best example of Greek influence on our sports tradition: the Olympic games.

+## Museums/Sightseeing

 * The National Archaeological Museum is a must if you want to explore the educational part of Athens and Greek history.
 [click to see location](https://goo.gl/maps/PqarnX2ounx)